LG Elec takes fight with Samsung over washer damage to YouTube

 The footage provided by LG on YouTube shows Jo opening and closing the door of a Samsung washer several times.
 The executive is also seen pushing on the door vertically, but LG says that the actions are Jo's routine tests on home appliances products.

-"I apologize from the bottom of my heart once again to have unintentionally caused such trouble at a time of difficult economic conditions," Jo said in a statement.
+"I apologise from the bottom of my heart once again to have unintentionally caused such trouble at a time of difficult economic conditions," Jo said in a statement.